Hotspot-Face User Manual

 3. Initial Setup

-📱 Mobile/Tablet Required: Setup is optimized for mobile devices and tablets.
-The captive portal automatically opens when you connect to the setup WiFi network.
+πŸ“± Mobile/Tablet Required: Setup is optimised for mobile devices and tablets.
+The captive portal opens automatically when you connect to the setup WiFi network.

-When powered on for the first time, the device enters WiFi Setup Mode.
+When powered on for the first time, the device enters WiFi Setup Mode and displays a splash screen showing HOTSPOT-FACE before presenting the setup portal.

 Step-by-Step Instructions: